PaulRudin/croquet/README.md

 # croquet
-code for the website of the Histon Croquet Club
+code for the website of the Histon and Impington Croquet Club